bbc/simorgh/src/integration/README.md

 ### The thing I am testing is not in the DOM

 The feature you are trying to test may be rendered on the client side instead of on the server so does not exist in the DOM you are testing.
 We do not currently have client side rendering working with JSDOM but this is something we want to add in the future.

+### Content in an iframe I want to test is not in the DOM

+This is another current limitation we have.
+We cannot test the contents that are rendered within an iframe.
+We can test that the iframe is there though.
+Testing the iframe `src` url may be sufficient.

 ### getByText not working